Why Art

-As meaning-laden as peace poles are, I want art to have intrinsic value in and of itself without representing something else or being about else.
-If words adequately could convey it, I would write that instead.
-So, I create visual experiences that I hope are enough just for what they are without words attached.
+As meaning-laden as peace poles are, I want art to have intrinsic value in and of itself without representing something else.
+I create visual experiences that I hope are enough for what they are without being the visual representation of something verbal.
+If words adequately could convey it, I would post those words instead.

 ”An artist cannot talk about his art any more than a plant can discuss horticulture.” – Jean Cocteau

-But people ask about my process, so I will try to write about that.
-It is not always the same.
+But people ask about my process, so I will try to write about that, even though it changes to suit the project.

 My Process?

-There always is a vision or a feeling in my mind that can come out only when I’m present with the means to let it.
-Copying a period piece can kill it.
-Creating something because people will buy it hurts.
-However, mere exploration of materials can get me rolling.
+I always have in my mind visions and feelings that can come out only in the presence of the means to let them.
+Copying can kill me.
+Creating what sells hurts.
+However, exploration of materials can get me rolling.
 Like this example from cooking.

 I was telling my brother that I had discovered that if you slice an off-season, but fresh, tomato into 1/3 inch thick slices and sear one side of them briefly, perhaps with a pinch of salt and sugar on that side, being careful not to warm it all the way through, it will have a more full and robust flavor.